Skip to content

 Donate

-CARING IN BRISTOL is a registered charity (no. 1151645) working in community in Birmingham · BS2 8RH.
+Caring in Bristol is a registered charity (no. 1151645) working in community in Bristol · BS2 8RH.
 Its latest Charity Commission filing directs 71% of spending to charitable activities, holding roughly 10 months of reserves, and files its annual accounts on time.
-Income has been growing over recent years.
+Reported income has been declining (≈7% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-CARING IN BRISTOL has a Clarity Score of 90 out of 100 on CharityCompare (4 stars, Exceptional).
+Caring in Bristol has a Clarity Score of 89 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1151645.
 Status: Registered.
 Primary cause area: Community.
-Latest accounts year 2021: total income £1.6m, with 71% of expenditure on charitable activities.
+Latest accounts year 2025: total income £1.2m, with 71% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 10 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .